Danil5115/Library-website-Django/README.md

 # Library Website Project

 Welcome to the Library Website project!
 This is a comprehensive web application that provides a rich set of features for managing books and authors, allowing users to explore and borrow books from the library.
-Below, we'll outline the project's functionality and its various components.
+Below, I'll outline the project's functionality and its various components.

 ## Table of Contents
 - [Project Overview](#project-overview)